.NET Core Applications

 .NET Core applications include Windows applications based on .NET Core: self-contained application deployments that have a .exe executable file or framework-dependent deployments that have only a .dll file.

-In order to profile a standalone application, you should specify the following parameters:
+To profile a .NET Core application, you should specify the following parameters:

 Full path to the executable (.exe) or library (.dll) file of the profiled application.